deislabs/mystikos/samples/java_hello_world/README.md

 ### Running the sample

-To run the sample in package mode, use `make run` to launch both the server and the local client that will send images located inside `test_samples` for inferencing.
+To run the sample in package mode, use `make run`.

 To run the sample using `myst exec-sgx`, use `make runexec`.

 ### Configuration Parameters

-The configuration used in this sample is very similar to that in the helloworld sample.
+The configuration used in this sample is very similar to that in the [C helloworld sample](../helloworld/README.md).
 Please refer to the helloworld sample for more details.
 It does use more memory than the helloworld sample(which is written in C).
 This is in order to run the JVM.
-After mounting the root file system, Mystikos invokes `/opt/openjdk-13/bin/jav` with `ApplicationParameters` specifying `helloworld`.
+After mounting the root file system, Mystikos invokes `/opt/openjdk-13/bin/java` with `ApplicationParameters` specifying `helloworld`.
 ```
 {
     "Debug": 1,